Wymondham Abbey: History

-King Henry VIII's Dissolution of the Monasteries brought about the closure of Wymondham Abbey, which was surrendered to the King in 1538.
+King Henry VIII's Dissolution of the Monasteries brought about the closure of Wymondham Abbey, which was surrendered to the Royal Commissioner John Flowerdew in 1538.
 The monks had, apparently willingly, already signed the Oath of Supremacy, and were given generous pensions.
+The last abbot, Loye Ferrers, was appointed vicar when this post fell vacant.

 Architecture

 The church was originally cruciform in shape, with a central tower and twin west towers.
-When it was built, Caen stone in Normandy was shipped specially across the English channel to face the walls.
-The central tower was replaced in about 1376 by a tall octagonal tower (now ruined), which held the monks' bells.
+When it was built, Caen stone in Normandy was shipped specially across the English Channel to face the walls.
+The central tower became unstable and was replaced in about 1376 by a tall octagonal tower (now part ruined), which held the monks' bells.
 In 1447, work on a much taller single west tower began.
 This replaced the original Norman towers and held the townspeople's bells.
-From the start, the church had been divided between monks' and townspeople's areas, with the nave and north aisle serving as parish church for the town.
-This, too, was from time to time the cause of disputes which occasionally erupted into conflict.
+The parish part of the church (see above) was almost doubled in size in the 14th/15th centuries by enlarging of the north aisle to be wider than the nave.
+In c.1450 the nave height was raised with new Perpendicular style clerestory windows and an exotic hammer-beam roof incorporating human-sized angels with outstretched wings.

 The years following the Dissolution saw the gradual demolition of the monastic buildings for re-use of the stone.
 The eastern end of the church (blocked off from the nave by a solid wall since about 1385) was destroyed, leaving the present church (at 70 m.) only about half its original length.
-Repairs to the church were carried out following Queen Elizabeth I's visit in 1573 (date and initials may be seen on exterior stonework).
+Having failed to secure the east end of the monastic church from the Crown, the parishioners bought the south aisle.
+This they re-built and greatly enlarged after 1544, incorporating windows re-used from the former chapter house.
+Repairs to the parish chancel were carried out following Queen Elizabeth I's visit to Norfolk in 1573 (date and initials may be seen on exterior stonework) and most of the Norman pillars were squared off 1584/5.

+A notable later benefactor was the Rev'd William Papillon, vicar from 1788 to 1836.
+Papillon was a wealthy man who purchased the adjacent Abbey Meadow (which gives the church its incomparable rustic setting), separating meadow from churchyard with a ha-ha.
+He also bought the ruinous east tower, enlarged the churchyard and set up a school for poor children.
+By the late 1800s the church was again in poor repair with a huge crack in the west tower.
+A major restoration and re-ordering of the church was carried out 1900-1903 when a new stone gallery was built under the west tower to support the organ in place of a wooden Georgian gallery.

-Notable features of the church are the twin towers (a landmark for miles around), the Norman nave, the 15th-century angel roof in the nave and fine north-aisle roof.
+Notable features of the church are the twin towers (a landmark for miles around), the Norman nave, the hammer-beam angel roof of c.1445 in the nave and fine hammer-beam north-aisle roof.
 The west tower houses a peal of 10 bells, re-cast and re-hung in 1967.
 Hung in the bell tower are six well-preserved 18th-century hatchments.